Alexander Oblinger

 Alexander Oblinger (born January 17, 1989) is a Polish-born German professional ice hockey player.
-He is currently playing for Kölner Haie in the Deutsche Eishockey Liga (DEL).
+He is currently an unrestricted free agent who most recently played for Augsburger Panther in the Deutsche Eishockey Liga (DEL).
 He formerly played with Eisbären Berlin, Thomas Sabo Ice Tigers and ERC Ingolstadt before joining the Straubing Tigers on a one-year contract on April 17, 2016.

 After two seasons with the Tigers, Oblinger left as a free agent to sign a one-year deal with Kölner Haie on April 11, 2018.